CookieBox26/shirotsubaki/README.md

 vi docs/reference.md  # Please update documentation
 mkdocs serve  # Please preview documentation locally
 ```
+If you have run the command above, you can view the documentation at http://localhost:8000/.
 If you are not an administrator, please open a pull request at this point.

 ### Build and upload the distribution archives (for administrator only)